Emergency Dentistry Allen

 Protect Your Pearly Whites

 If you play sports or have a condition called bruxism, where you grind and clench your teeth while you sleep, using a mouthguard is an important step to take to avoid damaging your smile.
 We provide custom-crafted acrylic mouthguards that are made to offer maximized protection from forceful grinding or a traumatic injury.
-They are much more comfortable than over the counter mouthguards, and they offer greater protection against concussions during sports.
+They are much more comfortable than over-the-counter mouthguards, and they offer greater protection against knocked-out teeth, jaw injuries, and other oral injuries during sports.

 Use Tools, Not Teeth, to Open Packaging